port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 1. Under your [root group](https://gitlab.com/dashboard/groups), access `Settings->Access Tokens`, and create a `Maintainer` role token with the `api`, `read_repository`, and `write_repository` scopes.
 Copy the token's value.

 2. Create a new project named `Port-pipelines`.
 Copy its GitLab project ID and replace the `(PROJECT_ID)` in the webhook URL .
-Then. under Settings, CI/CD, create a new Pipeline trigger token, and use it to replace `(TRIGGER_TOKEN)` in the webhook URL.
+Then, under Settings->CI/CD, create a new Pipeline trigger token and use it to replace `(TRIGGER_TOKEN)` in the webhook URL.

 3. In the same menu (CI/CD), add the following variables to the pipeline: